-8. Install x-braces as you go.
-It's easier to install braces if you stand on the outside of the towers, as shown.
-Remember to always fasten the locks closest to the base tower first.
+5. Install x-braces as you go.
+It's easier to if you stand on the outside of the towers, as shown.
+Be sure to start at the base and work toward the top of the tower, just like with frame scaffolding.
 Leave one brace out at least halfway up to give the forklift bar clearance.
 Check to be sure the tower will be bottom-heavy when the forklift raises it.

 You do not have to install every x-brace.
-You may install every other x-brace, but you must always install the brace at the very top and the very bottom.
+You may install every other x-brace, but you must always install the brace at the very top and very bottom.
 Never skip 2 braces.